 In implementing the MILP model for the IOSMP problem, three optimization scenarios were executed to assess the effect of different waste disposal strategies on the mining operation in terms of NPV and waste management cost.
 Table 3 shows a summary of the results of the scenarios with different number of dykes and tailings cells.
-The results show Scenario 1 has the lowest NPV, highest dyke construction cost and highest pseudo backfilling revenue.
-This is due to the fact that with more tailings cells, the production operation is more restricted as each tailings cell must be completely exhausted before the next tailings cell commences.
+The results show that Scenario 1 has the lowest NPV, highest dyke construction cost and highest pseudo backfilling revenue.
+This is due to the fact that with more tailings cells, the production operation is more restricted as each tailings cell must be completely exhausted before mining in the next tailings cell commences.
+The reduced operational flexibility also comes from the decrease in the size of the tailings cells thereby restricting the optimizer when generating the mining schedules.
 More tailings cells also mean more dykes being constructed to hold the tailings thereby increasing dyke construction cost.
 However, this strategy also leads to the availability of in-pit tailings disposal areas quite early in the mine life.
 This results in an increase in the pseudo revenue from the backfilling operation which in real terms is savings in not sending the tailings to an external tailings facility at a higher cost.
 The scenario with the least number of tailings cells (Scenario 3) generates the highest NPV due to production scheduling flexibility and a corresponding reduced dyke construction cost.
 This strategy on the other hand results in delayed in-pit tailings deposition leading to reduced pseudo backfilling revenue.
-It must also be noted that the unfilled tailings cell size at the end of the mine life for Scenario 1 is 571 Mm3 (19%) compared with 968 Mm3 (33%) for Scenario 2 and 1336 Mm3 (46%) for Scenario 3.
+It is also noted that the unfilled tailings cell size at the end of the mine life for Scenario 1 is 571 Mm (19%) compared to 968 Mm (33%) for Scenario 2 and 1336 Mm (46%) for Scenario 3.

 These three different waste management strategies have their own inherent advantages and disadvantages depending on conditions at the mine and priorities of the operation.
 If in-pit tailings deposition must happen soon as part of an environmental policy, reclamation plan or limited immediate availability of an external tailings facility capacity, then Scenario 1 may be preferred.
 If on the other hand, there is the need to increase NPV and delay in-pit deposition due to availability of capacity at an external tailings facility, then Scenario 3 may be preferred.
-Another strategy between these two relatively extreme scenarios (Scenario 2) can be considered as well as a hybridized approach to reduce the unfilled tailings cell size remaining at the end of the operation.
+Another strategy between these two relatively extreme scenarios (Scenario 2) can be considered as well as a hybridized approach which may include lateral splitting of the in-pit area to reduce the unfilled tailings cell size remaining at the end of the operation.

-7. Conclusions
+8. Conclusions